 As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Quartz’s clarity earns it a raw price of around $0.01/carat and a gem price of $1-$7/carat.
-Amethyst, or purple quartz, is the most valuable variety (can reach $15/carat), but pink, rose, and smokey quartz is also valuable.
+Amethyst, or purple quartz, is the most valuable variety (can reach $15/carat), but pink, rose, and smokey quartz are also valuable.
 Clearer, more vibrant, and unbroken specimens are the most valuable quartz.

-The prices per carat do vary widely throughout time, and there are many things to look out for – including imitations and fractures – when appraising a quartz gem.
+The prices per carat vary widely throughout time, and there are many things to look out for – including imitations and fractures – when appraising a quartz gem.

 Is Quartz Crystal Worth Anything?